 Maybe it's time to re-analyze our outlook on our food and add more sacredness to the relationship we have with it.

 So are we supposed to start burning incense every time we kill a chicken for meat?
 I mean you can if you want, but that's not what we're getting at here.
 As Thane said in the podcast, at the end of the day we need to start respecting our food more, and looking for better options.
 We can grow food almost anywhere these days, whether that's on our own land, on an urban patio, or in a community garden.
 There are also farmers markets popping up everywhere.
 So get engage with the conversation about YOUR food.
 Be educated and learn where it comes from, so you can put higher quality prana into youself.

-If you have questions about his topic or ideas to share, feel free to comment below, or chime in on our Slack channel.
+If you have questions about his topic or ideas to share, feel free to comment below, or chime in on our Community.